JonAbrams/SpaceAce/README.md

 `Space` is the default class provided by the `spaceace` npm package.

 Every instance of `Space` consists of:
-- `state`: An immutable state, which can only be overwritten using an action.
+- `state -> Object`: An immutable state, which can only be overwritten using an action.
 - `subSpace(subSpaceName: String) -> Space`: Spawns a child space.
 - `bindTo(eventHandler: Function) -> Function`: Wraps an event handler, passing in the space when eventually called.
 If object returned by eventHandler, it is shallow merged onto state.
 - `setState(mergeObject: Object, [changedBy: String])`: A method for changing a space's state using a shallow merge.
-- `subscribe(subscriber: Function)`: Adds a callback for when the state changes.
+- `subscribe(subscriber: Function) -> Function`: Adds a callback for when the state changes.
-- `parentSpace(name: String)`: Gets an ancestor space with the specified name.
+- `rootSpace -> Space`: Easy access to the top-most ancestor space.

 You create a new space by calling `new Space(…)` e.g.
 ```javascript